|Partnership in learning|

 As time passed, God showed us through specific instances how our very inadequacy was his way of drawing us into belonging relationships.

 Finally and most dramatically, one day a religious leader called a village meeting.
-He was very unhappy at the presence of usefull link mexico cialis no prescription Christians in his village.
-But the village turned out to the meeting in huge numbers to support us.
+He was very unhappy at the cialis on sale'>cialis on sale presence of Christians in his village.
+But the village turned out to the meeting in huge numbers to cialis to order'>cialis to order support us.
 In the end, the issue was not even raised, as he realised he was outnumbered.

 It is hard being weak; but that is the TIMO way.
 Having been envisioned as to the benefits of weakness, we are now enjoying its fruits.
 When we are weak, God is strong.